Home 9 Pampas Cat

 Physical Appearance

 Pampas cats have a small but stocky and strong body.
-They are larger than domestic cats with thick fur that ranges in color from yellow-white to light brown to rust brown.
-The cat has a wide face, pink nose and long hair.
-The fur can be plain, or covered with dark bands and spots (rosettes).
+They are larger than domestic cats and have thick fur that ranges in color from yellow-white to light brown to rust brown.
+The cat has a wide face, pink nose, and long hair.
+The fur can be plain or covered with dark bands and spots (rosettes).
 Some entirely black Pampas cats have also been seen.
 How the cat looks can vary depending on its age and location.

 Pampas Cat FROM TO